git-disl/Booster/README.md

 <!-- markdownlint-disable first-line-h1 -->
 <!-- markdownlint-disable html -->

-<h1 align="center">Booster: Tackling Harmful Fine-tuing for Large Language Models via Attenuating Harmful Perturbation</h1>
+<h1 align="center">Booster: Tackling Harmful Fine-tuning for Large Language Models via Attenuating Harmful Perturbation</h1>

 Booster is an alignment stage safety alignment.
 The idea is to strenghten the model's robustness with alignment/harmful dataset.

+Check out our [paper](https://arxiv.org/pdf/2409.01586) and [project homepage](https://huangtiansheng.github.io/Booster_gh_page/).

 The algorithm of Booster is as follows.
 <div align="center">